 If your cabinetry is old and you’re in the market to replace what you have, by all means, change it.
 But if you’re just wanting a refresh, a fresh coat of grey paint will definitely do the trick!

 By simply adding small decor items to your space, you can enhance contrast and bring depth into your bathroom – this is really important to break up the grey.

 1. Mirror finish

 Adding mirror finishes is such a clever way to incorporate some greys into your space.
 Just take inspiration from this classic bathroom.
-Plus, it also includes beautiful design elements like herringbone grey marbled tiling on the floors and halfway up the walls and grey paint and silver metallic finishes.
-This bathroom is all kinds of classy with the high ceilings and long curtains whilst the large freestanding bathtub looks so inviting and relaxing.
+Plus, it also includes beautiful design elements like grey tiling on the floors and up the walls and grey paint and silver metallic finishes.
+This bathroom is all kinds of classy with the golden lighting whilst the large freestanding bathtub looks so inviting and relaxing.

 2. Modern neutrals

-This bathroom is inviting and homely with its modern finishes and neutral colour palette.
-The walls and floor are tiled with a textured stone grey which compliments the starkness of the white bath, feature window and slick white cabinetry.
-And to offset the neutrals, I love how this bathroom has been styled and freshened up with some pink flowers and greenery in the corner – how fresh!
+A grey bathroom is inviting and homely when coupled with modern finishes and a neutral colour palette.
+The walls and floor can be tiled with a textured stone grey which can compliment the starkness of a white bath or slick white cabinetry.
+And to offset the neutrals, you can style and freshen up your bathroom with some pink flowers and greenery in the corner!